 On the other hand, if you’re rushing a wedding and have less than a year to prepare, it’s highly likely that your dream wedding venue may already be booked.
 With a few months left to go, your choices of venues may already be narrowed down.
 There’s a possibility that the venue you want most is still available, but if you’re aiming for peak season or a high-demand venue, it’s highly unlikely.

 Next, you can further narrow down your options by picking the general location where you want the wedding to be held.
-For example, my boyfriend and I aren’t getting married in the next few years, but we’ve agreed to have the wedding in Tagaytay.
-This is because, aside from the fact that Tagaytay has a special place in my heart because of all the good memories I have of my friends and family, it’s roughly the middle point between Las Piñas (where my immediate family and most of my friends live) and Batangas (where his family and friends live).
+For example, my friend and her partner aren’t getting married in the next few years, but they’ve agreed to have the wedding in Tagaytay.
+Aside from the fact that Tagaytay has a special place in their hearts because of all the good memories they have there with friends and family, it’s roughly the middle point between Las Piñas (where my friend’s immediate family and most of her friends live) and Batangas (where her partner’s family and friends live).

 But if you know most of your guests don’t have their own ride or will find it difficult to travel between the ceremony or reception, you have three options: provide transportation to make it easier, make your wedding reception venue closer to your ceremony venue, or expect that many of your guests will be no-shows at the ceremony but present at the reception.
 Ideally, your ceremony and reception venue should be close to each other.
-But if you have the means to transport your guests, you can two venues farther apart.
+But if you have the means to transport your guests, you can have the two venues farther apart.

 If you’re looking for a good deal, look at what your venue offers.
 Two venues might offer roughly the same venue size and type, but one venue can offer only space while the other offers lights, sounds, catering, and a holding room for the wedding entourage.
 Some wedding venues also offer catering and charge corkage for outside caterers, so add that to your total costs when comparing prices.